During pregnancy, people may worry more about contracting infections and how they might affect the developing baby.

 Mothers who have GBS will pass it on to their babies in 1 to 2 percent of cases.
 Although uncommon, GBS in a newborn can be fatal.

-Testing late in pregnancy can detect GBS, and is a standard part of most prenatal care.
+Testing between the beginning of week 36 and the end of week 37 of pregnancy can detect GBS and is a standard part of most prenatal care.

 Treatment with antibiotics through a needle in a vein (IV antibiotics) can significantly reduce the risk of a GBS infection passing to the baby.